MikeAmputer/godot-simple-scene-loader/README.md

 A basic straightforward scene loader with a loading screen for quick setup.
 Very simple and featureless.
 Ideal for rapid development and early project stages.
 Just a few files to begin with.

+This code is released under the CC0 license, allowing you to use it freely without any restrictions or attribution requirements.

 ## Contains
 - loading script with single public method
 - loading scene with animation player and progress bar